sjwilliams/scrollstory/README.md

 <a name="enterviewport"></a>
 #### enterviewport
 Fired when an item enters the visible portion of the screen.
-This is great for triggering things like lazy loads.
+This is useful for triggering things like lazy loads.

 ```js
 $('#container').ScrollStory({